 It makes use of flexible layers of substrate material which are connected together using a pre-preg film which is then attached to a rigid board, keeping the precision and accuracy intact.
 I’ll try to cover each and every aspect related to rigid-flex PCB so you find all information in one place.
 Let’s dive in and explore what is it about and what are its main applications?

-- Before we explore what is Rigid Flex PCB, we must have a clear idea what is PCB?
+- Before we explore what is Rigid-Flex PCB, we must have a clear idea of what is PCB?

 - PCB is an acronym of Printed Circuit Board which uses conductive traces and paths incorporated on a single board to electrically connect different components on the board.

 - Copper foil is used to provide a conductive path which is laminated on a substrate material that is often composted of epoxy resin.

 - Rigid Flex PCB is a combination of rigid and flex circuits which provide both flexibility and strength to the board.